 • In therapy: letting your feelings and sensations in your body guide you, informing you in ways words alone sometimes can’t.

-Somatic Therapy for Women Ready for Deeper Healing
+Somatic Therapy for Women Ready to Find Themselves Again

-Virtual therapy for mothers and female therapists in Missouri and Utah
+Virtual therapy for women across Texas, Missouri, and Utah

 A woman with glasses and long wavy hair, smiling and laughing, is sitting on a chair.
 She is wearing a white and blue striped shirt and pink pants.
 She has her hand on her head and is looking joyful.